djvill/APLS/doc/how-to-use/troubleshooting.md

 You can always run the benchmark search mentioned above to see if APLS is running slower than usual (cases #2--4).
 If so, we'd recommend waiting a little bit and trying again.
-If APLS is _still_ slower than expected for even the benchmark search, please [email Dan](mailto:d.vill@pitt.edu?subject=APLS is slow&body=APLS is running slowly right now.
+If APLS is _still_ slower than expected for even the benchmark search, please [email us](mailto:apls@pitt.edu?subject=APLS is slow&body=APLS is running slowly right now.
 I ran the benchmark search mentioned at https://djvill.github.io/APLS/doc/troubleshooting#apls-is-slow and it took about SECONDS seconds to run.
 Thanks!).